JKBurrows/ST558-Project-2/Saturday.md

 ### Hour

-Create a scatter plot to investigate the relationship between time of day and rentals on saturdays.
-Fit a line through the points to get a basic idea of their relationship.
+Create a scatter plot to investigate the relationship between time of day and rentals on Saturdays.
+Fit a line through the points to get a basic idea of how number or rentals changes with the time of day.

 ``` r
 avgRentals <- dayData %>%